Joshk57/Top-100-IMDB-Movies-By-Genre/README.md

 <h2>Functionality & MVPS</h2>

-In "Top 100 Movies By Genre", users will be able to:
+<h3>In "Top 100 Movies By Genre", users will be able to:</h3>

-Click on the genres to see a visual representation of each movie's rating through a horizontal bar chart
+<h3>Click on the genres to see a visual representation of each movie's rating through a horizontal bar chart</h3>

 ![Genres](src/assets/Genres.png)

-Click on each bar to view a modal that provides more information about that movie
+<h3>Click on each bar to view a modal that provides more information about that movie</h3>

 ![Modal](src/assets/Modal.png)